Burr's Story

 Dependability

-They mimic human tooth roots by fusing right into the jaw bone to provide strong, stable teeth that function just as well as real ones.
-Dentures lack stability because they sit on top of the gum line, slip and create spaces that cause clicking when talking or eating.
-Dentures also make chewing difficult, which can lead to nutritional deficiencies for some.
+Implants mimic natural tooth roots by fusing directly into the jawbone, creating strong, stable teeth that function almost exactly like real ones.
+However, dentures rest on top of the gum line, which means they can slip, create gaps, and cause clicking sounds while talking or eating.
+Because of this, dentures often make chewing difficult and may even contribute to nutritional deficiencies for some patients.

 • 3